natgo/wt-wiki-scraper/wikitext-transpiled/ground/Churchill%20I.md

 {{Specs-Tank-Mobility}}
 <!-- ''Write about the mobility of the ground vehicle.
 Estimate the specific power and manoeuvrability, as well as the maximum speed forwards and backwards.'' -->

 As a heavy infantry support tank. the Churchill I  is slow and will not be the first to reach the frontline.
-It was a top speed of 28 km/h (30 km/h in AB) and will reach that top speed fairly quickly due to a good engine and transmission.
+It has a top speed of 28 km/h (30 km/h in AB) and will reach that top speed fairly quickly due to a good engine and transmission.
 The Churchill I has a very poor reverse speed (-3 km/h), so it should not be relied on for peaking a hill or corner.
 The Churchill I can neutral steer allowing for good positioning, however the neutral steering is very slow.
 Short brakes can be used to pivot the tank much faster (keybinds can be defined in-game in the Controls menu: Controls > Ground vehicles > Short brakes).

 {{tankMobility|abMinHp=452|rbMinHp=310}}